 Week 16: The forces of globalization: Globalization is blurring state borders and hence weakening states' authority.
 How does that affect democracy and the welfare state across different countries?
-And how is globalization fueling populism?
+And is globalization fueling populism?

 Mon.
-Nov.
-28th: Genschel, Philipp.
+Apr.
+22: Genschel, Philipp.
 "Globalization and the welfare state: a retrospective."
 Journal of European Public Policy 11.4 (2004): 613-636.